 Advantages of using our aerial mounted infrared camera include:

-- Increased safety due to further distance from the lines than the typical hand held camera inspection.
+- Increased safety due to further distance from the lines than the typical handheld camera inspection.

 - Mobility of the mounted unit and zoom lens means we fly faster than the typical infrared survey out of the window.
-Flight speeds average 45 knots and this save you valuable helicopter dollars!!
+Flight speeds average 45 knots and this saves you valuable helicopter dollars!!

 Above – a bolted clamp connection at the jumper.

-- A detailed easy-to-read inspection report including:
+- A detailed easy-to-read inspection report includes:

-- Written narrative of the survey
+- A written narrative of the survey

 - Report form for every anomaly detected during the inspection